← Back to list

 Host Severine Fleming says:

 This farm is a typical 19th century homestead, first established in 1820 during the golden days of this coastal fishing and farming community.
 The farm is perched up on a set of glacially smoothened plateaus growing with the most magical hay-grasses and wildflowers, on one of the many peninsular fingers pointing out into Cobscook Bay– looking eastwards to the protected estuarine Pennamaquan river.
 Most of the farm is a protected forest of spruce, balsam fir, larch, maple, birch, with patches of oaks and elms and some queenly White pines that escaped the epoch of lumber-cutting.
 The old barn has burned down ( leaving its boulder basement bare) but we’ve erected a Timberframe outdoor kitchen for the Farm Camp in the old style.

 On a chart you’ll see that Pembroke is the heart of Cobscook Bay.
 Leighton Point adjoins a sheltered cove equidistant between Eastport and Lubec, two cities/ towns built on the sardine and lumber trades, with a goody legacy of naval warfare and smuggling– just to the south of the Canadian border line, which cuts like a zigzag across the bay– Franklin Roosevelt wanted to put in a massive tidal power installation here, but he didn’t.
 So you’ll be happy to get out and watch the whales, seals, porpoises and puffins– not to mention the whirlpools.

 Number of listings to be photographed: 1

-If you're interested in scouting this property, click the "Claim Assignment" button below.
-A pop-up will reveal the discount code you'll use to make a booking.
-Once claimed, you have 24 hours to make a booking, and the booking should be within one month of the day you claim it.Claim assignment View property page
+Click the ‘Claim assignment’ button to scout this property.
+Once claimed, we’ll reveal your discount code and you have 24 hours to book.
+Your booking should be within one month of the day you claim it.Claim assignment View property page